-For 39 years, NCAP has effectively partnered with and mobilized a diverse set of individuals, communities, groups, universities, policy makers, government agencies, and businesses toward the goal of advancing alternatives and reducing the use of pesticides.
+For over 40 years NCAP has effectively partnered with and mobilized a diverse set of individuals, communities, groups, universities, policy makers, government agencies, and businesses toward the goal of advancing alternatives and reducing the use of pesticides.
 NCAP works in both urban and rural areas to promote practical, well-researched and environmentally friendly strategies for managing pest problems and reducing pesticide use and exposures.

 NCAP’s emphasis on community and environmental health and safety focuses on vulnerable populations such as children, pregnant women, and endangered fish and wildlife.
 NCAP has a strong history of working with others, including municipalities and parks districts, to develop and implement integrated pest management strategies and plans.